w3security/cli/help/cli-commands/iac-test.md

 For a list of related commands see the [w3security iac](iac.md) help; `iac --help`

-For more information see [Snyk CLI for Infrastructure as Code](https://docs.w3security.io/products/w3security-infrastructure-as-code/w3security-cli-for-infrastructure-as-code)
+For more information see [w3security CLI for Infrastructure as Code](https://docs.w3security.io/products/w3security-infrastructure-as-code/w3security-cli-for-infrastructure-as-code)

 ## Exit codes